Avantika2121/Tic-Tac-Toe/README.md

 My favorite function would be for switchTurns() that i used for player to take turns.
 But in general logic of this game is more of value to me.

+function switchTurns(one, two) {
+one.isTurn = true;
+two.isTurn = false;
+}

 For coding i used JavaScript, JQuery here and there and HTML/CSS for webpage and designing.

-I think i have been able to keep it DRY and logic as simple as possible for me.
+I think i have been able to keep it DRY(Don't Repeat Yourself) and logic as simple possible with easy flow of code.

 ![image](https://user-images.githubusercontent.com/94148009/144143772-a9de50b2-4636-4095-a506-1249905a5aa3.png)